undergrad-partner-school

 Retention Rate

-As reported in 2024, the freshman retention rate for Kenyon College was 93%, which is an amazing retention rate only the most prestigious institutions have.
+The freshman retention rate for Kenyon College was 91.6% in 2025, which is an outstanding retention rate only the most prestigious institutions achieve.

 The graduation rate is another indicator to take into account.
 It reflects the proportion of students who obtain their degrees within the expected timeframe.
-This academic institution has the six-year graduation rate of 85%, which is considered an above-average graduation rate.
+At this school, the rate of students graduating within six years is 82%, which is considered an above-average graduation rate.

 Student Body